 \subsection{Decision Trees and Full Restrictions}

-Recall that we trim decision trees to maintain the property that all branches of a decision tree are locally consistent.
-Let us consider what happens to a decision tree $T$ under a full restriction~$\sigma$.
-Note that the initial decision tree~$T$ queries variables $x_e$ while the resulting decision tree $\restrict{T}{\sigma}$ queries path variables $y_P$ defined on the smaller grid.
-In the following we define a notion of local consistency for full restrictions so that we can essentially use the same construction for $\restrict{T}{\sigma}$ as we used for partial assignments in \cref{sec:simple-dec-tree}.
+In this section we define~$\restrict{T}{\sigma}$: the restriction of a decision tree~$T$ by a full restriction~$\sigma$.
+Recall that for a partial assignment~$\alpha$ the decision tree~$\restrict{T}{\alpha}$ only consists of branches pairwise locally consistent with~$\alpha$ (see \cref{sec:simple-dec-tree}).
+In the following we define a notion of local consistency for full restrictions so that we can define $\restrict{T}{\sigma}$ as for partial assignments.

-The idea of pairwise local consistency for a full restrictions~$\sigma \in \Sigma(n_1,n_2)$ is not complicated: we want to ensure that if a variable is assigned a constant by both a branch $\tau \in T$ as well as $\sigma$, then these agree.
-Furthermore we require that the restriction that $\tau$ induces on the smaller $n_2 \times n_2$ grid is locally consistent.
+While the initial decision tree~$T$ queries variables $x_e$, the resulting decision tree $\restrict{T}{\sigma}$ queries path variables $y_P$ defined on the smaller grid.
+The idea of pairwise local consistency of a full restrictions~$\sigma \in \Sigma(n_1,n_2)$ and a partial assignment~$\tau$ is not complicated: we want to ensure that if a variable is assigned a constant by both $\tau$ and $\sigma$, then these agree.
+Furthermore we require that the restriction induced by $\tau$ on the smaller $n_2 \times n_2$ grid is locally consistent.
 The following definition formalizes this notion.

 \begin{definition}[pairwise local consistency for full restrictions] Consider the Tseitin formula~$\tseitin(G_{n_1})$ defined over the $n_1 \times n_1$ grid, denote by $X$ the variables of $\tseitin(G_{n_1})$, let $\tau\colon X \rightarrow \set{0,1,*}$ be a partial assignment, and denote by $\sigma \in \Sigma(n_1,n_2)$ a full restriction.
 We say that $\tau$ and $\sigma$ are \emph{pairwise locally consistent} if the following holds. \begin{enumerate} \item For all variables $x \in X$ it holds that if $x$ is assigned to a constant by both $\tau$ and $\sigma$, then $\sigma(x) = \tau(x)$. \item Suppose $\sigma$ maps $x_1$ and $x_2$ to the same variable.
 If $x_1,x_2 \in \tau^{-1}\bigl(\set{0,1}\bigr)$, then \begin{enumerate} \item $\tau(x_1) = \tau(x_2)$ if $\sigma(x_1) = \sigma(x_2)$, \item $\tau(x_1) = \neg \tau(x_2)$ if $\sigma(x_1) = \neg\sigma(x_2)$. \end{enumerate} \item If $\tau_\sigma$ denotes the minimal partial assignment such that for all $x \in \dom(\tau)$ it holds that